 restricted to the current user by filesystem permissions.

 Run the command below to enable credential caching.
 After enabling credential caching any time you enter your password it will be cached for 1 hour (3600 seconds):

 Run the command below for an overview of all configuration options for the 'cache' authentication helper:

-Follow these steps if you want to use Git with credential caching on OSX:
+Follow these steps to use Git with credential caching on OSX: